NCI-Team/netbox-container-build/README.md

 The `requirements.txt` file has all the python libraries we need for the netbox-backend flask to work.

-Whenever we want a new python module in our vscode environment we run this script.
-The script will prompt the user with what module he wants to install, and then it will run and install all the needed dependendies and will make the `requirements.txt` file with all the modules.

 #### How to Run